dustmop/rasterjs/docs.md

 `callback`: A callback to be invoked with the frame data.
 The parameters to this callback may take two forms:

-> `function(mem)`

-For this version, the callback will be invoked once.
-Inside, code may use `mem.get(x, y)` to get pixel data, and `mem.put(x, y, v)` to assign pixel data.
-The method `mem.getPrevious(x, y)` is allowed if and only if `previous` was passed using `options`.

-> `function(mem, x, y)`
+> `function(x, y)`

-For this version, the callback will be invoked per each pixel in the plane.
-Code may use `mem.get` and `mem.put` as mentioned above.
-In addition, if the callback returns a number, that number will be assigned to that pixel.
+The callback will be invoked per each pixel in the plane.
+If the callback returns a number, that number will be assigned to that pixel.
 Otherwise the pixel's value is not modified.

 ### fillFlood(x, y)